carbon198/vcl_cli/README.md

 Flags:
   * --s: The service ID to activate.
 Current working directory is assumed.
   * --v: The version to activate.
 Latest writable version is assumed.
+  * --c: Adds a comment to the version.

 ### clone